-Image in the public domain.
+Image in the public domain

-The play "A Raisin in the Sun," by Lorraine Hansberry, reveals the struggles black families faced as they attempted to achieve the American dream in the 1950s.
-The play follows the lives of a working class family - the Youngers - from the South Side of Chicago.
-The Younger family recently received an insurance check, and have an opportunity to make positive changes in their lives.
-The audio story offers listeners a glimpse into an alarming event that happened to author Hansberry’s family when they moved into a white neighborhood during segregation.
-Learn about the play, "A Raisin in the Sun," as well as why "A Raisin in the Sun" made such an impact on American theater.
-Perhaps most importantly, listen to this story to find what Lorraine Hansberry’s motivation was for writing this iconic story.
+The play A Raisin in the Sun by Lorraine Hansberry reveals the struggles black families faced as they attempted to achieve the American dream in the 1950s.
+The play follows the lives of a working class family, the Youngers, from the South Side of Chicago.
+The Younger family received an insurance check, providing an opportunity to make positive changes in their lives.
+The audio story offers a glimpse into an alarming event that happened to author Hansberry’s family when they moved into a white neighborhood during segregation.
+Listen to learn about Lorraine Hansberry’s motivation for writing this iconic story and why A Raisin in the Sun made such an impact on American theater.

 Story Length: 7:42

 Socrative users can import these questions using the following code: SOC-1234

 Fact, Question, Response